LukeShu/leaguer/docs/DesignDocument.md

 matches/index.html
   : Shows a list of matches.
 Clicking on any of them causes the
-    browser GET that match via `MatchesController#show()`.
+    browser to GET that match via `MatchesController#show()`.

 matches/show.html
   : Shows an individual match; a display of both teams.
 Each team's
     players are clickable which causes a GET for the player's profile HTML (`UsersController#show()`).
 A link above both teams will GET the tournament the match belongs to
     (`TournamentsController#show()`).
-This will POST its actions to the Match controller.
-TODO: What will POSTing do?
+If the user is authorized, it also has a button to edit the match by GETting `MatchesController#edit()`.

 matches/edit.html
-  : TODO: form to adit a match
+  : Shows a form to edit a match.
+The form is POSTed to
+    `MatchesController#update()`.

 teams/index.html
-  : TODO: show list of teams
+  : Shows a list of teams.
+Clicking any of them causers the browser
+    to GET that team via `TeamsController#show()`.

 teams/show.html
-  : TODO: show individual team
+  : Show an individual team, including statistics, and links to
+    individual members (GET `UsersController#show()`).
+If the user is authorized, it also has a button do edit the team by GETting `TeamsController#edit()`.

 teams/edit.html
-  : TODO: form to edit a team
+  : A form to manually edit a team, and its members.
+The form
+    contents are POSTed to `TeamsController#update()`.

 users/index.html
-  : TODO: list of users
+  : Show a list of users.
+Clicking any of them causers the browser
+    to GET that user via `UsersController#show()`.

 users/new.html
-  : One for repeating the password, and one for email.
-This POST to
-    the Login controller.
-TODO: complete sentences
+  : Shows a form for creatig a new user.
+It includes fields for
+    username, email, password, and other information.
+The form is POSTed to `UsersController#create()`;

 users/show.html
   : A page with the user's information.
 One can view the player's
     reviews.
-If the user is viewing his/her own profile, they can edit it causing a POST to the userProfile controller.
-TODO: fix
+If the user is authorized, it also has a button do edit the user by GETting `UsersController#edit()`.

 users/edit.html
-  : TODO
+  : A form to edit a user; including meta-data and tournament
+    registration.
+The form is POSTed to `USersController#update()`.

 ### CONTROLLERS